-Adaxes distinguishes between three types of service accounts that fulfill different roles – Adaxes service account, managed domain service account, and Azure application account.
+Adaxes distinguishes between three types of service accounts that fulfill different roles – Adaxes service account, managed domain service account, and Microsoft Entra ID application account.
 The minimum level of permissions required by these service accounts is totally different.

 The Adaxes service account is the account you specify during the installation.
 It is used to run the Softerra Adaxes Service Windows service.
-It only needs the permissions to create/delete service connection points to make Adaxes service discovery possible.
+It only needs the permissions to create/delete service connection points to make Adaxes service discovery possible and it must be added to the Access this computer from the network security policy setting on the computer where Adaxes service runs.
 Any other native AD permissions are not required.

 When you first install Adaxes, the domain where you install it is automatically managed using the credentials of the Adaxes service account.
 It is a good practice to use the same account to run the Adaxes service and to manage your domain – to minimize the number of service accounts in your environment.
 However, if you register another domain from a different forest, you will need to use a separate account to manage it.

 For information on how to view and change the current service account for a managed domain, see Change service account for a managed domain.

 The managed domain service account must have the native AD permissions for all the operations you intend to perform via Adaxes.
 In addition, if you have on-premises Exchange, this account also must have the appropriate permissions in your on-premises Exchange organization.

 Adaxes can perform practically any operation in Active Directory.
 For this reason, making a managed domain service account a member of the Domain Admins group is the simplest and fastest solution to grant it all the required permissions.